Claxon History, Family Crest & Coats of Arms

 Early Origins of the Claxon family

 The surname Claxon was first found in Durham where it is believed the first reference of the name was found.
 There are three other listings of the place name in the Domesday Book: Claxton, or Long Clawson (Clachestone) in Leicestershire, Claxton (Clakestona, Clarestona) in Norfolk, and Claxton (Claxtorp) in North Yorkshire.
 In Norfolk, Claxton Castle was built in 1333 in the village of Claxton, but it was largely demolished in the 17th century to build Claxton Hall.
 Today, Claxton is also a village and civil parish in the Ryedale district of North Yorkshire, England.

 Early History of the Claxon family

 This web page shows only a small excerpt of our Claxon research.
-Another 209 words (15 lines of text) are included under the topic Early Claxon History in all our PDF Extended History products and printed products wherever possible.
+Another 105 words (8 lines of text) covering the years 1615, 1667 and 1615 are included under the topic Early Claxon History in all our PDF Extended History products and printed products wherever possible.